slively/the-kitchen-sink/README.md

 ## Getting Started Server-side (./server)
 All code concerning booting/configuring/developing the web server lives in this directory.
 The server is built on [loopback.io](http://loopback.io/) which is build on [expressjs](http://expressjs.com/).
 Anything you may be used to with expressjs will work, there are just a bunch of built in extras here.
+For example,  when run with NODE_ENV=production clustering is set up automatically as a webserver per core.

 --
 ### server.js